Construction of Slepian-Wolf Source Code and Broadcast Channel Code Based on Hash Property: Introduction

-and the broadcast channel coding (Fig.~\ref{fig:broadcast}) introduced in \cite{C72}.
+The aim of this paper is to prove theorems for the Slepian-Wolf source coding (Fig.~\ref{fig:sw}) introduced in \cite{SW73} and the broadcast channel coding (Fig.~\ref{fig:broadcast}) introduced in \cite{C72}.
 The proof of theorems is based on a stronger version of the hash property for an ensemble of functions introduced in~\cite{HASH}\cite{HASH-UNIV}.
 This notion provides a sufficient condition for the achievability of coding theorems.
 Since an ensemble of sparse matrices also has a strong hash property, we can construct codes by using sparse matrices where the rate pair of the code is close to the boundary of the achievable rate region.
 When constructing codes, we employ minimum-divergence encoding and maximum-likelihood decoding.

-The achievable rate region for Slepian-Wolf source coding is derived in \cite{SW73}.
+The achievable rate region for Slepian-Wolf source coding is derived in~\cite{SW73}.
 The technique of random bin coding is developed in \cite{C75} to prove the Slepian-Wolf source coding theorem.
 The achievability of the code using a pair of matrices is studied in \cite{CSI82}.
-The constructions of encoders using sparse matrices is studied in \cite{M02}\cite{SPR02} and the achievability is proved in \cite{SWLDPC} by using maximum-likelihood (ML) decoding.
-In this paper, we construct codes based on the strong hash property, which unifies the results of \cite{C75}\cite{CSI82}\cite{SWLDPC}.